 Asymptomatic bacteriuria is a common condition in which bacteria are present in the urine but there are no symptoms of a urinary tract infection (UTI).
 It usually goes away without treatment, but it can be permanent in some people.

-Doctors disagree about whether treatment is needed for this condition.
-And many experts believe treatment should be reserved for UTIs with symptoms.1 But three groups should benefit from treatment.
-They are:
+Doctors disagree about whether treatment is needed for this condition or if treatment should be reserved for UTIs with symptoms.
+But three groups that should be treated for asymptomatic bacteriuria include:

 To learn more visit Healthwise.org